 Mystics commune with the Divine.
 In fact, their lives centers around the concept that God, the Source, the Universe (or whatever name you wish to assign) is always near, always listening, always helping, and always giving what is needed.
 The divine knows each of us and loves us dearly

 Listed below are some common views about the divine which we believe keeps people tied to this third dimension.
 Of course, we understand that not all of these views below are shared by everyone; but they are familiar enough in our world today.
 Let’s explore some of them and offer different points of view that we believe moves people further along spiritually.

 In the Greek story of Icarus, a young man makes wings of wax and feathers.
 In his ecstasy, he flies too close to the Sun, causing the wax to melt.
 As his wings are destroyed, Icarus plunges to his death into the sea below.

-- God’s ways are not man’s ways, and a human’s approach to Him (God is always a ‘him’ ) should always be with “fear and trembling.”
+- God’s ways are not man’s ways, and a human’s approach to Him (remember, you don’t have to think of God as a ‘him’ ) should always be with “fear and trembling.”

 - God is all kindness, goodness, truth, and light.
 More, this God expects (requires) admiration, respect, worship, and devotion.
 Humans, however, are a different story.
 They are fallen and abject failures.

 - Human beings were created in the very image of the divine; however, they chose to follow evil becoming selfish, unkind and mistreating one other.
 Humans are continually displeasing to God.

 - Humans are willful!
 Even knowing what is right, they often choose to do just the opposite–for no other reason except that it pleases them.
 They wreck the environment, kill, maim, harm each other, and enslave others for personal and economic advantage.

 - Even when humans try to do their best–they cannot succeed.
 This inbreed failure is displeasing to God and requires a blood price to be paid in order to reconcile the debt.